help-me-mom/ng-mocks/README.md

 [CodeSandbox](https://codesandbox.io/s/github/ng-mocks/examples?file=/src/test.spec.ts)
 and
 [StackBlitz](https://stackblitz.com/github/ng-mocks/examples?file=src/test.spec.ts)
 where you might check all the features.
-To focus on a particular one simply prefix it with `fdescribe` or `fit`.
+To focus on a particular one, simply prefix it with `fdescribe` or `fit`.

 There is a brief summary of the latest changes in [CHANGELOG](https://github.com/ike18t/ng-mocks/blob/master/CHANGELOG.md).